-Throwing the football is apart of every offense in the modern day.
+Throwing the football is a part of every offense in the modern-day.
 Teams began throwing the football down the field once the NFL rules allowed it.

-The “ Air Coryell ” Offense
+The Air Coryell Offense

 In 1978 Don Coryell became the Head Coach of the San Diego Chargers.
-He had incredible talent on his offense with future Hall of Famers Dan Fouts (QB), Charlie Joiner (WR) and Kellen Winslow (TE) along with multiple other Pro Bowl players.
+He had incredible talent on his offense with future Hall of Famers Dan Fouts (QB), Charlie Joiner (WR), and Kellen Winslow (TE), along with multiple other Pro Bowl players.

-This is a change from the Pro-Style offense that features two running backs and is less aggressive in attacking downfield – which created the Air Coryell.
+This is a change from the Pro-Style offense that features two running backs and is less aggressive in attacking downfield, creating the Air Coryell.

-The “Air Coryell” offense helped the Chargers lead the league in passing yards in 6 of the 9 seasons he was the coach.
+The “Air Coryell” offense helped the Chargers lead the league in passing yards in 6 of the 9 seasons he was.
 By focusing more on the downfield throw, this offense has a lower completion percentage by nature (it is inherently riskier to throw the ball further downfield than throwing it shorter distances).

 The quarterback concentrated on throwing to an open area where he anticipated the receiver to be.
 This potent passing attack was balanced with a power running game.

-Understand How it Changed the Game
+How It Changed the Game

 While it is commonplace today, Coach Coryell put together a scheme to make it work week in and week out, year over year at a time when no one was doing it.
-His innovative approach to the way offenses move the ball downfield place him in the highest regards as an offensive mastermind among his peers.
+His innovative approach to the way offenses moves the ball downfield places him in the highest regard as an offensive mastermind among his peers.

 The X-Factor: Kellen Winslow

-The beauty of the “Air Coryell” scheme was that this rare talent was unleashed and defenses were not use to it coming from the middle of the field.
+The beauty of the “Air Coryell” scheme was that this rare talent was unleashed and defenses were not used to it coming from the middle of the field.

 Other Coaches Who Used This Offense